MetaMCP MCP server

 }

-Usage
+Usage Options

-Using as a stdio server (default)
+Using as a stdio Server (Default)

 mcp-server-metamcp --metamcp-api-key <your-api-key>

-Using as an SSE server
+Using as an SSE Server

 mcp-server-metamcp --metamcp-api-key <your-api-key> --transport sse --port 12006

-With the SSE transport, the server launches an Express.js web server that listens for SSE connections on the /sse endpoint and accepts messages on the /messages endpoint.
+This starts an Express.js web server that listens for SSE connections on the /sse endpoint and accepts messages on the /messages endpoint.

 mcp-server-metamcp --metamcp-api-key <your-api-key> --transport sse --port 12006 --use-docker-host

-Command Line Options
+Command Line Reference

 Options: